radekm/timesheet/Timesheet/README.md

 Timesheet.dll download-data-teams Config.json .
 ```

-# Printing summary of activities
+# Writing summary of activities

-To print a summary of activities of a user from the config:
+To write a summary of activities of a user from the config:

 ```
-Timesheet.dll  print-summary Config.json .
+Timesheet.dll  write-summary Config.json .
 2020-2-24 2020-5-1
 ```